catseye/Matchbox/README.md

 It increments the value stored at the given register or memory location.

-`WAIT` (not yet implemented) takes a memory reference and an immediate value, and simulates a busy wait for that memory location to contain that value.
-Note that this is merely a simulation: if the memory location does not contain that value, the program run is merely discarded.
+`WAIT` takes a memory reference and an immediate value, and simulates a busy wait for that memory location to contain that value.
+Note that this is merely a simulation: if the memory location does not contain that value when `WAIT` is executed, the program run is merely discarded.

 This is justified on the grounds that, if it _were_ a busy wait for that value, the present interleaving would simply never have occurred.
+(This doesn't entirely make sense if `WAIT` is the final instruction in a program, though.)

 Discussion
 ----------